e-tweedy/BikeSafePA/README.md

 ##### Hyperparameter tuning

 I examined several logistic regression and gradient boosted decision tree models with a wide variety of hyperparameter settings.
-After tuning hyperparameters to optimize ROC-AUC score via randomized search with five-fold cross validation, our two best models were:
+After tuning hyperparameters to optimize ROC-AUC score via randomized search with five-fold cross validation, the two best models were:
 * A LogisticRegression model with only L2-regularization and C-value (the inverse of the regularization strength) roughly equal to 0.053.
-* A HistGradientBoostingClassifer model (for its computational speed) with learning rate = 0.142, max tree depth of 2, minimum samples per leaf of 140, and L2 regularization parameter around 2.4; all other hyperparameters were left at defualt values.
-I set the number of iterations to be very large, and used early stopping to end our training.
+* A LGBMClassifer model (for its computational speed) with learning rate = 0.09, 162 boosting steps, max tree depth of 5, minimum samples per leaf of 170, and L1 and L2 regularization parameters around 6.54 and 1.77, respectively; all other hyperparameters were left at defualt values.

 The ROC-AUC score is computed based on how the model's predicted probabilities affect the true positive and true negative rates at all possible prediction thresholds, and so optimizing the AUC doesn't on its own provide a choice for the best prediction threshold.
 I selected prediction thresholds for both models which optiized the $F_3$ score, a variant of the classical $F_1$ score which considers recall (of the positive class) as three times as important as precision.